 Happy Leap Day!
 Every four years, we end up with an extra day in February.
 An extra day could mean more money to you.
 So what could you be doing with unexpected income?
 Here are a few suggestions for Leap Day money moves.

 Leap Day Money Moves: Debt Reduction & Savings

 Any opportunity to make some extra cash can help your personal finances.
 Leap Day may not be the only extra day during the year that brings in more income.
 Did you already budget those months where you get an extra bi-weekly paycheck?
 Or those days where you could take an extra shift on your day off?
-It’s time to make the most of those chances to help with debt reduction or savings.
+It’s time to make the most of those chances to help with debt management or savings.

 Applying Extra Income to Debt Reduction

 Debt reduction is the first Leap Day money moves.
 Your efforts can be maximized by using the right strategy.
 Here are two strategies that can help you eliminate credit card debt.

 The Debt Avalanche: